kingfink/2do-tools/README.md

 This server is macOS-only.
 It reads from the local 2Do macOS app database and uses macOS application support and group-container paths.

+This project is experimental and provided as-is, without warranty, support, or liability for data loss, service interruption, or other issues.

 The server keeps its own local backup of 2Do's SQLite database under `~/Library/Application Support/2do-mcp/backups/` and serves read-only task queries from that copy.
 It does not write to the original 2Do database.